leighsmith/midisport-macos/README.md

 1. Make sure you first remove the old M-Audio MIDI device driver from your system before installing this driver.
 Ideally use their `M-Audio USB MIDI Uninstaller.app` which is part of their DMG file for their installer.
-However, that won't run on Catalina as it's a 32 bit app.
+However, that won't run on Catalina/Big Sur as it's a 32 bit app.
 In that case, you will need to manually remove:

 * Their driver from `/Library/Audio/MIDI Drivers/M-Audio USB Support.plugin`